19morpheus80/wrkz-oci/README.md

 #### to build a container with binary from the CI chain
 `docker build -f Dockerfile.Wrkzd -t wrkzdev .`
+##### NOTE: [THIS LINK](https://docs.docker.com/engine/reference/commandline/build/#git-repositories) suggests you can build directly from the GitHub repo, although I've not tried it.

-#### NOTE:  you can add build argument 'dl' to supercede the hard coded binary, as I will inevibatably not keep things up to date.
+#### NOTE:  you can add build argument 'dl' to supercede the hard coded binary, as I will inevitably not keep things up to date.
 `docker build --build-arg dl="https://wrkzcoin.s3.fr-par.scw.cloud/cli/20200213-1405-7cf341a2-wrkzcoin-linux-leveldb.tar.gz" -f Dockerfile.Wrkzd -t wrkzdev .`

 ##### or to build everything from the GitHub development tree (takes a while)